eXist-db/docker-existdb/README.md

 docker build .
 ```

-This will build an eXist image with sensible defaults as specified in the Dockerfile.
+This will build an eXist image with sensible defaults as specified in the `Dockerfile`.
 The image uses a multi-stage building approach, so you can customize the compilation of eXist, or the final image.

 To interact with the compilation of eXist you should build the first stage, make your changes and commit them, i.e.: